Information design, art direction

 As of 2017, only 107 minority (non-white or Caucasian) individuals had been awarded with a Nobel Prize out of the 911 lauretes.
 Of those, 47 were of Asian descent, 14 of African, 25 of Hispanic / Latino, and 21 of Middle Eastern.

-Across the six Nobel Prize categories, minorities had scattered winnings, but a staggering 35 of them were given the Nobel Prize for peace.
+History is littered with violence.
+However, across the six Nobel Prize categories—though minorities had scattered winnings—a staggering 35 of them were given the Nobel Prize for peace.

-The infographic then juxtaposes Peace prize winners alongside civil rights movements that have occured around the world.
-As civil rights movements geared towards broadening rights and respect for people of color multiplied, more and more people of color won the coveted Nobel Peace Prize.
+The infographic connects Nobel Peace Prize winners alongside civil rights movements that have occured around the world.
+Even though not a direct correlation, as civil rights movements geared towards broadening rights and respect for people of color increased, more and more people of color won the coveted Nobel Peace Prize.